 Skating on Lake Mildred

 When you stay at The Lodge you don’t have to go far to enjoy a beautiful day in Jasper National Park.
-The groomed skating area on Lake Mildred is maintained daily by the Fairmont team ad if you forgot yours at home, skate rentals available at the Winter Activity Centre.
+The groomed skating area on Lake Mildred is maintained daily by the Fairmont team.
+The experience is exhilarating.
+You can carry your own pair of ice skates.
+If you don’t have one, you can rent one at the Winter Activity Centre.

 Cross Country Skiing and Snowshoeing